PIRG’s comments on the FTC Health Breach Notification Rule

 Senior Director, Health Care Campaigns, PIRG

 Patricia directs the health care campaign work for U.S. PIRG and provides support to our state offices for state-based health initiatives.
-Her prior roles include senior director of health policy with the National Consumers League, senior policy advisor at NJ Health Care Quality Institute, and advocate at AARP and NJPIRG.
-She serves on the Ground Ambulance and Patient Billing Advisory Committee at the Centers for Medicare and Medicaid Services.
-Patricia enjoys walks along the Potomac River and sharing her love of books with her friends and family around the world.
+Her prior roles include senior policy advisor at NJ Health Care Quality Institute, associate state director at AARP New Jersey and consumer advocate at NJPIRG.
+She was appointed to the Ground Ambulance and Patient Billing Advisory Committee in 2022 and works with patient advocates across the U.S. Patricia enjoys walking along the Potomac River and sharing her love of books with friends and family around the world.

 Find Out More